verse-pbc/groups_relay/crates/websocket_builder/README.md

 # WebSocket Builder

-A middleware-based WebSocket framework for building protocol-aware servers in Rust.
+A low-level middleware-based WebSocket framework for building protocol-aware servers in Rust.
+This crate provides the foundation for protocol implementations like `nostr_relay_builder`.
 Designed for building stateful connection pipelines with type-safe message processing.

 ## Core Features